-Mastering.
-It’s a term that gets mentioned a lot in the recording process – but it’s often the kind of thing artists know they need but don’t necessarily know exactly what it is.
+Mastering and a mastering engineer are terms that get mentioned a lot in the recording process – but it’s often the kind of thing artists know they need but don’t necessarily know exactly what it is.

 What Is Mastering?